frc5024/webdocs/docs/learn/your-first-program.md

 }
 ```

-We start off with out imports.
+Let's start off with out imports.
 ```java
 import edu.wpi.first.wpilibj.XboxController;
 import edu.wpi.first.wpilibj.GenericHID;
 ```
-These simply tell the JVM that we will be using the `XboxController` and `GenericHID` helper classes from WPIlib.
+These imports simply tell the JVM that we will be using the `XboxController` and `GenericHID` helper classes from WPIlib.

 We need to specify which controller we are reading from (we usually have more than one controller plugged in at a time).
 ```java
 public XboxController m_driverController = new XboxController(0);
 ```
-In this case, we are reading from controller `0`.
+In this case, we are reading from controller `0` (The driver's controller).

 Next, we define our `getThrottle` method.
 ```java